codepath/android_guides/Working-with-the-TextView.md

 ![](http://i.imgur.com/PEl2EKl.png)

 Note that all tags are not supported.
 See [this article](http://javatechig.com/android/display-html-in-android-textview) for a more detailed look at supported tags and usages.

+### Setting Font Colors

+For setting font colors, we can use the `<font>` tag and need to be careful to escape the quotes as shown:

+Html.fromHtml("Nice! <font color=\"#c5c5c5\">" + "This text has a color" + "</font>");

+And you should be all set.

+### Storing Long HTML Strings

 If you want to store your HTML text within `res/values/strings.xml`, you have to use CDATA to escape such as:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>